 Key phrases for SEO

-Do be careful to ensure your listing reads well for your human visitors too though.
-Make sure it reads in a natural way.
+Do be careful to ensure your listing reads well for your human visitors though.
+Make sure it reads naturally.
+Google may penalize your listing if the text looks spammy and not natural.

 Check out the Tin Teddy Top Ten Etsy Tagging Tips post for more information on Etsy SEO.